Work for the Ultimate Seasonal Adventure in Skagway, Alaska!

 Room and Board

 Alaska 360 offers rental housing for staff.
 All tenants share the kitchens, dining, living, and laundry rooms.
-Some bathrooms are also shared.
+Most bathrooms are also shared.
 We pride ourselves in maintaining a “green,” energy-conscious site.
 Our rental fee includes heat, water, and a reasonable electricity budget which renters are expected to monitor and use judiciously.
 Washers and dryers are also provided at no cost to employees.
-Internet is not included but is available at the public library, and hotspots are located throughout town.
-Housing options can vary from season to season.
+Internet is not included by the company, but available at the expense of the employee.
+It is also offered for free at the public library, and cost effective hotspots are located throughout town.
+Housing options can vary from season to season as we have a few different housing locations.
 Staff should expect shared rooms.
 All shared facilities are non-smoking.

 If you choose not to reside in employee housing, it is best to start looking for alternative housing at your earliest opportunity.
 The demand for seasonal housing is very high so apartments and houses can be quite expensive and difficult to find.

 We offer a competitive wage and a substantial "retention" bonus to employees who complete their contracts in good standing.
-In addition, sales commissions and tips can be earned by the employee.
+In addition, tips can be earned by the employee.
 When possible, we try to schedule employees two consecutive days off a week to enjoy the local area.
 We provide our employees with complimentary tickets on our tours for friends and family.
 We have reciprocal touring agreements with many local companies so our employees can experience other local tours at a reduced rate.
+We also have a company wide employee event held once a month during the summer to show our appreciation for our staff.
 Our employees enjoy discounts on items in our gift shops and at our restaurant as well.
-Additional benefits are given to returning staff after their first season, such as travel reimbursement.

 Getting Here and Getting Around